-This is the final didactic-practicum dyad in the Executive Leadership track.
+This is the final sequential theory/practicum course in the administrative leadership in nursing.
 This course is an applied capstone experience at the end of each student's program of study and provides an opportunity for the student to gain experience in a particular area of administrative leadership interest.
-NOTE: Students registered for NURSG 607 must also register for NURGP 607 in order to complete the course requirements and receive credit for this course.
+The clinical practicum component of the course is designed to be an evaluation of a project conducted independently by the student at an advanced practice setting.
+The student works with a preceptor and faculty to develop specific evaluation goals and objectives, and submits an evaluation report and presentation of the project evaluation at the completion of the course.